-This quick and easy creamy pumpkin soup is not only healthy, but it is ready in under 30 minutes…from raw ingredients to a delicious hearty soup.
+This quick and easy creamy gluten free pumpkin soup is not only healthy, but it is ready in under 30 minutes…from raw ingredients to a delicious hearty soup.

 Creamy Pumpkin Soup Recipe for Fall

 The weather is cooling off in the Bay Area now and it is getting cold.
 Time for fuzzy slippers, sweaters, and warm jackets.

 And even better?
 You can just toss the ingredients into the pot and let it cook.
 No roasting and peeling pumpkin, I used a can of organic pumpkin puree as a time saver.

 Pumpkin soup is nutritious and so quick and easy to make!
 And do you know how to make it even better?
 Dip a grilled cheese sandwich in it!!
 You will be in lunch heaven!”

 To save time, I used canned organic pureed pumpkin.
 Canned organic pumpkin is just as nutritious.
 Pumpkin is filled with vitamin A and beta-carotene.
 You are welcome to roast your pumpkin, puree it, and use that for your gluten free soup.